Net-Geek/AsciiWarehouse/README.md

-# DiscountAsciiWarehouse
+# AsciiWarehouse
-Discount Ascii Warehouse is an Android app that dynamically loads ascii products from an API.
+AsciiWarehouse is an Android app that dynamically loads ascii products from an API.

     This project showcases the use of NDJson, Retrofit, Espresso (ATSL), and the Design Support Library.

 NDJson
 --------